Health Library

 Prostate Cancer, Nutrition, and Dietary Supplements (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

-Complementary and alternative medicine (CAM) is a form of treatment used in addition to (complementary) or instead of (alternative) standard treatments.
+Complementary and alternative medicine (CAM) is a form of treatment used in addition to (complementary) or instead of (alternative) standard treatments. .
 In the United States, about 1 out of every 8 men will be diagnosed with prostate cancer.
-It is the most second-most common cancer in men in the United States.
+It is the second most common cancer in men in the United States.
 CAM use...

 Prostate Cancer: Should I Choose Active Surveillance?